 The results of your student surveys will be provided and reviewed.
-If your exit survey has not been completed, you will be required to complete it at this time.
+You will be required to complete your exit survey at this time.

 Applying for your ND Teaching License

 North Dakota Educational Standards and Practices Board (ESPB) personnel will be providing our teacher candidates with information on the professional ethics of teachers.
 ESPB will guide you through the application process for obtaining your teaching license and answer your questions on licensing.